elvengard-mmo/elvengard_network/guides/introduction/socket_handler.md

 Here's the explanation for these options:

-  - `packet_handler: LoginServer.PacketHandler`: specifies the module responsible for
+  - `packet_handler: LoginServer.Endpoint.PacketHandler`: specifies the module
-    handling packets received from clients.
+    responsible for handling packets received from clients.
-  - `network_codec: LoginServer.NetworkCodec`: Specifies the module responsible for
+  - `network_codec: LoginServer.Endpoint.NetworkCodec`: specifies the module
-    encoding and decoding packets for communication between clients and the server.
+    responsible for encoding and decoding packets for communication between clients and the server.

+These modules are resolved once when the endpoint starts, rather than for every connection.
+If `handle_message/2` always skips packet processing, both values may be set to `:unset`.

 ## Create a Socket Handler